 Permali installs Flight Deck Safety Nets on RRS Sir David Attenborough

-Yesterday (Wednesday 21 October) the UK’s most advanced polar research ship – RRS Sir David Attenborough – left Cammell Laird shipyard for two weeks of technical sea trials.
-In November, the shipyard will formally hand over the ship to the Natural Environment Research Council (NERC).
+The UK’s most advanced polar research ship – RRS Sir David Attenborough – left Cammell Laird shipyard for two weeks of technical sea trials.
+The shipyard will formally hand over the ship to the Natural Environment Research Council (NERC).

 The research ship, developed over 4 years costing £200m, will play a pivotal role in supporting UK scientists in the Artic and Antarctic.
 Its missions are critical for understanding and making sense of our changing climate.